yinimini/Data-analytics-projects/README.md

 # Frequency Delta Sigma Modulator (FDSM) performance analysis
 Tool: Python

 This project involves collecting and cleansing data, as well as visualizing it.
-This analysis focuses on FDSM's performace parameters in both frequency and time domains, here are some of the visualization:
+This analysis focuses on FDSM's performace parameters such as linearity, SQNR and inverter switching time in both frequency and time domains, here are some of the visualization:

 Code: [https://github.com/yinimini/Data-analysis-projects/blob/main/FDSM_performance_analysis/FFT_1.py]